Allia-AT/Projects/Parallel_Computing_CW_2024/README.md

 1. src/main.cpp: This file contains the main flow of the program and guides you through how to progress.
 2. src/com2039.hpp: This is a header file containing the declaration of functions you will need to write.
 3. src/Q1.cu: This contains the functions to find the lowest & highest value as well as the the funtion to create the hisogram.

-Note: I have obmitted the files that were use to mark this code.
+4. debug/: This folder was used to mark the coursework